mrmxf/fohuw/documentation/content/doc-tool-partials/fo-image.md

 ---
 title:       fo t="image"
 date:        2025-02-25
+description: include a markdownified page.

-usage: |
+summary: |
-  left hand folding sidebar for navigation
+  include an image. use the media tool if you cannot be certain

 examples: |
   Some examples